How to Fix Water not hot enough on Cove DW2450

 Can I run the Cove DW2450 while waiting for a repair?

 You can run the dishwasher, but dishes may not be properly sanitized without adequate water temperature.
-It is best to complete the repair before regular use continues.
+It’s best to complete the repair before continuing regular use.